 where \((\bar{\phi}_2, \bar{\theta}_2, \bar{y}_2, \bar{p}_2)\) is the unique solution to the inhomogeneous linear system of differential equations

 with \(\eps\)-independent initial values

 \end{theorem}

-The results in Theorem~\ref{thm:2} are central in two different ways.
-Firstly, it will be crucial for the thermodynamic interpretation we develop in the second part of this article.
+The result in Theorem~\ref{thm:2} is central for this article in two different ways.
+Firstly, it will be crucial for the thermodynamic interpretation in the second part of this article.
 Secondly, it is interesting for computational purposes.
 That is, in simulating a natural evolution of a light particle coupled to a heavy particle, their mass ratio \(\eps\) will be small but finite and enters into the underlying model through potentials of different strengths.
-The result above says that rather than solving the coupled system directly, which is restricted to a small step size to ensure numerical stability, the approximation to second-order can be computed by combining explicitly known oscillatory functions (as given in Definition~\ref{def:1}) with the solution of a linear inhomogeneous system of differential equations, as given in Theorem~\ref{thm:2}.
+The result above says that rather than solving the coupled system directly, which is restricted to a small step size to ensure numerical stability, the approximation to second-order can be computed by combining explicitly known oscillatory functions (as given in Definition~\ref{def:1}) with the solution of an inhomogeneous linear system of differential equations, as given in Theorem~\ref{thm:2}.

-The proof of Theorem~\ref{thm:2} is given in the next section.
-We remark that we will give a thermodynamic interpretation for the equations~\eqref{eq:40} and~\eqref{eq:41} governing the evolution of the slow particle, in terms of a constraining second-order energy expression.
-This formulation is given in~\eqref{eq:thermo-evol} in Theorem~\ref{thm:3} below.

-At last, we want to give an alternative formulation of the uniform convergence results in Theorem~\ref{thm:2} in terms of a nonlinear version of two-scale convergence.
-Appendix~\ref{sec:brief-summary-two} gives a brief introduction to two-scale convergence, including the definition of two-scale convergence with respect to the nonlinear transformation \(\phi_0^{-1}\circ \pi\).